Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

 .. option:: -V

-   Print the Version and license message for OSSEC and ossec-logtest.
+   Print the Version and license message for OSPatrol and ospatrol-logtest.

 .. option:: -h